Inotila/by_ino_ati/README.md

 ![an image of the testing done on the app](static/images/data.png)

 I created also logged in as a user in the front end to ensure that the post are rendering as expected and they did.
-The signup function works, and i signed out and back in again just to ensure that both the signout and signin works
+The signup function works, and i signed out and back in again just to ensure that both the sign-out and sign-in works

 ![an image of the testing done on the app](static/images/signup.png)